Amitten77/IML-Paintability/README.md

 Here are all the parameters that can be configured in the configuration file:
 - `common.k-and-n` (used in `main` and `verify`):

-    A list of numbers where each number represent the `k` value of a column.
+    A list of numbers where each number represents the `k` value of a column.
 The length of the list is the number of columns.
     For example, `[2, 2, 2, 4, 4, 4, 4, 4]` represents a graph with 8 columns, where 3 columns have 2 chips each and 5 columns have 4 chips each.

 - `common.goal` (used in `main` and `verify`):